Best teas to drink for IBS. Low FODmap tea guide.

 – black tea with lemon (as above, plus: addition of acidic fruit)

 When it comes to coffee, you can still enjoy various decaffeinated coffee blends (with lactose free or coconut milk).
-For example: you can drink rye coffee with chicory (try it with stevia, instead of sugar), but more on that in future posts!
+For example: you can drink rye coffee (try it with stevia, instead of sugar), but more on that in future posts!

 Learn more about IBS: